hitblast/hitblast.github.io/content/blogs/tahoe-experience/index.md

 ### Control Center & others

 I love how the Control Center has been redesigned with Liquid Glass.
 During WWDC, most YouTube channels and critiques highlighted the minor light refractions as a design flaw.
-After facing a huge amount of backlash, I think Apple has finally listened, and now we have a pretty cute design:
+After facing a huge amount of backlash, I think Apple has finally listened.
+Now we have a pretty cute design:

 <center>
 <img src="control-center.png" width="500px">